-Experimental Ophtalmology
+Experimental Ophthalmology

-The experimental ophthalmology section is a centre for research and teaching with the principal objective of optimising the treatment of retinal diseases such as age-related macular degeneration (AMD) and diabetic retinopathy.
-Our interest is the promotion of regenerative and personalized medicine such as the development of cell-based, GMP compliant Advanced Therapy Medicinal Products (ATMP) to treat neurodegenerative diseases of the eye.
-To that purpose, we are using regenerative gene therapeutic modalities, such as transplantation of genetically modified cells and induced pluripotent stem (iPS) cells and we are working on new biomaterials and drug application systems.
-Currently, our research efforts involve the following projects:
+The group of experimental ophthalmology is a research and teaching center focused on optimizing the treatment of retinal diseases, such as age-related macular degeneration (AMD) and diabetic retinopathy.
+We are interested in regenerative and personalized medicine, and are developing cell-based, GMP-compliant (Good Manufacturing Practice) Advanced Therapy Medicinal Products (ATMP) to treat neurodegenerative diseases of the eye by developing regenerative gene therapeutic approaches, like the transplantation of genetically-modified and induced pluripotent stem cells.
+We are also working to reduce animal experimentation ("3R/4R": Refine, Reduce, Replace, [Responsibility]), in particular through retinal culture and cell culture free of animal products.
+Additionally, we are testing new biomaterials and innovative drug delivery systems.

 Transposon-based gene cell therapy for the treatment of retinal neurodegeneration